turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 * Enter the command `ls`.
 What directories and files do you see?

 * Enter `ls -la`.
 How does this list change?
 Do you see the same files and directories when you use Finder?

+For a more detailed list of content, type `ls -la` - note the space between the characters.
+The addition of `-la` gives more information about when that file or directory was last modified, permissions, and also lists [hidden files/directories](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory).

 ## Make Folders & Create/Remove Files: `mkdir`, `touch`, `rm`